Violet-coder/COVID-19-Volunteer-Platform/README.md

 What data they expect to be sent: a post request with an empty body.<br/>
 What they would return: an delted organization object from the database.<br/>

-For more details of reject and accpet rout above, please check src/actions/decision.js
+For more details of reject and accpet route above, please check src/actions/decision.js